paulbors/deep_learning_with_tensorflowjs/table_of_contents.md

-# TensorFlow.js Quick Guide Table of Contents
+# Table of Contents

-## Acknowledgements
+- About the Author

-## Preface
+- Preface

+- About This Book

+- Acknowledgements

-## Chapter 1: Introducing TensorFlow.js
+- Chapter 1: Introducing TensorFlow.js

-## Chapter 2: Installation and Environment Setup
+- Chapter 2: Installation and Environment Setup

-## Chapter 3: An Introduction to Artificial Neural networks
+- Chapter 3: An Introduction to Artificial Neural networks

+- Chapter 4: The Machine Learning Process

-## Chapter 4: Your First Deep Learning Model Using TensorFlow.js
+- Chapter 5: Your First Deep Learning Model Using TensorFlow.js

-## Chapter 5: Understanding the TensorFlow.js Core API
+- Chapter 6: Understanding the TensorFlow.js Core API

-## Chapter 6: Understanding the TensorFlow.js Layers APIs
+- Chapter 7: Understanding the TensorFlow.js Layers API

-## Chapter 7: Importing and Running Existing Models in the Browser
+- Chapter 8: Importing and Running Existing Models in the Browser

-## Chapter 8: Deploying Deep Learning Models to the Browser
+- Chapter 9: Deploying Deep Learning Models to the Browser

+- Chapter 10: Exploring TensorHub

+- Chapter 11: Where to Go From Here

-## Glossary
+- Glossary